food-stock/foodstock-backend/README.md

 Foodstock is a web application that allows you to manage your food stock.
 It is composed of a frontend and a backend.
 This is the backend part.

 ## Architecture
-The backend is build using [Django](https://www.djangoproject.com/) and [FastAPI](https://fastapi.tiangolo.com/).
+The backend is build using [Django](https://www.djangoproject.com/).
 Django is used to manage the database and Django REST Framework is used to create the API.

 I chose to use Django because I have a lot of experience with it and it is very easy to use.